 Subdivision (e) was amended, effective March 1, 2013, to direct persons to N.D.R.Ct.
 5.1 for information about how to proceed with discovery in this state in an action pending in an out-of-state court.
 N.D.R.Ct.
 5.1 outlines procedure for interstate depositions and discovery.

 Subdivision (f) follows Fed.R.Crim.P.
 17(f), with appropriate changes to satisfy the requirements of North Dakota.
-Paragraph (f)(1) provides that a court order for the taking of depositions gives authority to the clerk of court or magistrate to issue subpoenas for the persons named or described therein.
+Paragraph (f)(1) provides that a court order for the taking of depositions gives authority to the clerk of court, magistrate or an attorney for a party to the proceeding to issue subpoenas for the persons named or described therein.

 Paragraph (f)(2) provides the court with discretion in determining where the deposition is to be taken.

 Subdivision (g) follows N.D.R.Civ.P.
 45(e).
 This provision merely restates existing law.

 Subdivision (h) was adopted, effective September 1, 1983, to provide that statements made by witnesses or prospective witnesses are not subject to subpoena under Rule 17 but are subject to production in accordance with Rule 16.
 This correlates to Rule 16's provisions relating to production of statements.